What is a Medical Case Report Abstract Used For?

 2. Case presentation (3-6 sentences)

-Give a brief description of the patient’s medical and demographic details, their diagnosis, and interventions or complications, and the outcomes.
+Give a brief description of the patient’s medical and demographic details, their diagnosis, interventions or complications, and the outcomes.
 Level of detail should be determined by importance to the novelty and outcomes of the case.

 3. Discussion/Conclusion (1-2 sentences)

 Briefly summarize the clinical impact and/or implications of this case and provide suggestions for the clinical area.
-Emphasize aspects of the case that may have broader implications, suggest precautions that should be taken, or be interesting topics for future research.
+Emphasize aspects of the case that may have broader implications, suggest precautions that should be taken, or provide interesting topics for future research.